canonical/kafka-operator/docs/how-to/deploy/deploy-anywhere.md

 ```

 Make sure that the controller's back-end cloud is **not** Kubernetes-based.
-The cloud information can be retrieved with `juju list-controllers`.
+Retrieve the cloud information with `juju list-controllers`.

 `<cloud>` -- the cloud to deploy the controller to, e.g. `localhost` if using
 a LXD cloud.